 - What? = Subject and Organization Type

-- How? = Type of Support
+- How? = Support Strategy and Transaction Type

 - Where? = Geographic Area Served (geotree.foundationcenter.org)